To See a Counsellor or Make a Referral

 - Or click on this link for other crisis and after-hours services https://wwild.org.au/links

 - the Beenleigh Neighbourhood Centre on Mondays and Thursdays,

 - the HomeLife Service in Caboolture on Thursdays.

 Preparing someone for counselling

 Read ‘What is Counselling?’ page with the person for more information.

-It’s their choice to come to see us or not, and listen to their answer.
+- It’s the person’s choice to come to see us or not.

-They do not have to tell the story of what happened.
+- They don’t have to tell the story of what happened.

-Counselling is about helping to understand and deal with feelings, and learn ways to feel better and more in control.
+- Counselling helps to learn ways to feel better and more in control.